 The training program offers multiple opportunities for clinical and basic research.
-These include projects in neurooncology, neurotrauma/critical care, neuroimaging, neurodegenerative disorders, neuroimmunology, pain, spinal biomechanics, intractable epilepsy, cerebrovascular surgery, and pediatric neurosurgery.
-Residents are expected to submit at least one paper per year for publication, except in the PGY 1 and PGY 7 years.
-The research years (PGY 4 and 5) will provide an opportunity to focus on a particular area of interest and to produce several manuscripts reflecting original, analytic research.
+These include projects in neuro-oncology, neurotrauma/critical care, neuroimaging, neurodegenerative disorders, neuroimmunology, pain, spinal biomechanics, intractable epilepsy, cerebrovascular surgery and pediatric neurosurgery.
+Residents are expected to submit at least one paper per year for publication, except during PGY-1 and PGY-7.
+The research years (PGY-4 and PGY-5) will provide an opportunity to focus on a particular area of interest and to produce several manuscripts reflecting original, analytic research.

-The Feinstein Institute for Medical Research (FIMR) has 2 full-time labs that study aspects of brain tumor biology.
-One group, led by Dr. Marc Symons, focuses on mechanisms of glioma invasion.
+The Feinstein Institute for Medical Research has two full-time labs that study aspects of brain tumor biology.
+One group, led by Dr. John Boockvar and Dr. Marc Symons, focuses on mechanisms of glioma invasion.
 The other is led by Dr. Rosemaria Ruggieri.
 This group studies the cellular and molecular effects of radiation therapy on brain tumors.
 A tumor tissue bank program collects specimens from patients undergoing tumor resection.

-Clinical research may be pursued with Dr. Michael Schulder for neurosurgery.
-Ongoing projects include assessment of patient outcomes with intraoperative MRI (iMRI); comparing different methods of image guidance; and examining the correlation of different fMRI analysis methods used for surgical planning.
-The Brain Tumor Center also participates in several multicenter clinical trials, medical and surgical, for patients with various tumor types.
-Research is facilitated by a full-time research coordinator and the maintenance of a brain tumor registry.
+Clinical research for neurosurgery may be pursued with Dr. Michael Schulder and Dr. John Boockvar.
+Ongoing projects include assessment of patient outcomes with intraoperative MRI (iMRI), comparing different methods of image guidance, and examining the correlation of different fMRI analysis methods used for surgical planning.
+Dr. Boockvar’s projects focus on intra-arterial blood brain barrier disruption and chemotherapy for brain cancer.
+The Brain Tumor Center also participates in several multicenter clinical trials (medical and surgical) for patients with various tumor types.
+Research is facilitated by full-time research staff and the maintenance of a brain tumor registry.

 Dr. Raj Narayan and Dr. Chunyan Li are leading an effort to develop a sensor that can monitor multiple parameters in the brain (ICP, pO2, pCO2, temperature, multiple metabolic factors) on a single, small, implantable catheter.
-This project will include basic science as well as clinical research components.
-Clinical research in the NSCU may be pursued under the aegis of Dr. David LeDoux.
+This project will include basic science and clinical research components.
+Clinical research in the NSCU may be pursued under the guidance of Dr. David LeDoux.

-Facilities at NSUH include a 3 Tesla MRI on which most functional imaging is acquired.
-Two PhD physicists are in charge of the functional imaging program, including Dr. Aziz Ulug, who has particular expertise in DTI.
-The FIMR houses a PET scan used for clinical imaging but also for research.
+Facilities at North Shore University Hospital include a 3 Tesla MRI on which most functional imaging is acquired.
+Two PhD physicists are in charge of the functional imaging program, including Dr. Pina Sarelli and Dr. Christopher Filippi, who conduct grant-funded research in functional neuroimaging.
+The FIMR houses a PET scan used for clinical imaging and research.
 There are ongoing projects examining the fMRI and PET findings in Parkinson’s disease and other degenerative disorders.

-A group headed by David Eidelberg, MD conducts ongoing research into the imaging of Parkinson’s disease.
-They are also leaders in new therapeutic approaches to Parkinsons’ disease and other movement disorders.
-The group supports the movement disorders surgery program and provides opportunities for clinical research in this area.
+A group headed by Dr. David Eidelberg conducts ongoing research on the imaging of Parkinson’s disease.
+They are also leaders in new therapeutic approaches to Parkinson’s disease and other movement disorders.
+The group supports the Movement Disorders Surgery Program and provides opportunities for clinical research in this area.
 Dr. Peter Davies runs the Alzheimer’s disease research program, and interested residents may pursue projects of neurosurgical interest related to that illness.

 Dr. Kevin Tracey, a neurosurgeon and CEO of the FIMR, leads a basic science research effort into the control of immune reactions by the nervous system.
 Residents may elect to pursue projects aimed at studying the possible use of neuromodulation to regulate the immune response.